 Who Gets In and Why: A Year Inside College Admissions

-Mr. Selingo has reported on higher education for more than two decades.
+Selingo has reported on higher education for more than two decades.
 His writing has appeared in The Washington Post, The New York Times, The Atlantic, and The Wall Street Journal.
-He’s a special advisor to the president of Arizona State University and has also served as visiting scholar at the Georgia Institute of Technology.
-He is the bestselling author of There Is Life After College and College (Un)Bound.
+He’s a special advisor for innovation and professor of practice at Arizona State University and has also served as visiting scholar at the Georgia Institute of Technology.

-BONUS AFTER-HOURS EVENT: Attendees who purchase a copy of Who Gets In and Why from FAN’s partner bookseller The Book Stall are invited to attend an AFTER-HOURS event hosted by Mr. Selingo and Ms. Korn that will start immediately after the webinar.
+BONUS AFTER-HOURS EVENT: Attendees who purchase a copy of Who Gets In and Why from FAN’s partner bookseller The Book Stall are invited to attend an AFTER-HOURS event hosted by Selingo and Harris that will start immediately after the webinar.
 Details on the webinar registration page.

 - Beacon Academy

 - Bennett Day School